Skip to main content

 The Best of Both Worlds: Exploring Career and Parenting Life

 The title says it all.
-Laura Vanderkam and Sarah Hart-Unger host a podcast that’s 142 episodes young and counting.
-They guide their listeners on the journey of being a mother while juggling their career life.
+Laura Vanderkam and Sarah Hart-Unger host a podcast that’s 142 episodes long and counting.
+They guide their listeners on the journey of being a mother while juggling their career lives.
 Additionally, they provide advice for single mothers who are trying to flourish in the world of finance and business.
 The areas covered include maternity leave, finances, postpartum health, meal planning, cooking, women’s health, and more.

 A mother breastfeeding her baby